Index

 };

-Step 3: Derived Class Rectangle
+Step 3: Derived Class Rectangle:

 - Inherits from

-and also overrides thedraw()
+Shapeand also overrides thedraw()function.

 class Rectangle : public Shape {